Decentricity/CorporoSano/README.md

 ## English
 This repository contains a Python script that processes text files in a folder, removes English-language snippets from code-switched text, and retains non-English text and short English phrases (1-3 words).
 The script also creates a backup of the original text files in a subfolder.

-(Code-switching: Linguistic term for mixing languages when speaking, for example: "Apa kabar sih darling, what are you doing here?")
+### (Code-switching: Linguistic term for mixing languages when speaking, for example: "Apa kabar sih darling, what are you doing here?")

+### Features
+- Language identification and filtering: The script identifies and removes English-language snippets from code-switched text.
+- Data sanitation: The script removes URLs, phone numbers, and meaningless words with mixed letters and numbers (e.g., "Hk3j4").

 ### Usage
 1. Clone this repository to your local machine.